discordjs/guide/guide/message-components/select-menus.md

 ## Auto-populating select menus

-Although the String select menu with it's user-defined options is the most customizable, there are four other types of select menu that auto-populate with their corresponding Discord entities, much like slash command options.
+Although the String select menu with its user-defined options is the most customizable, there are four other types of select menu that auto-populate with their corresponding Discord entities, much like slash command options.
 These are:

 - <DocsLink section="builders" path="UserSelectMenuBuilder:Class" />
 - <DocsLink section="builders" path="RoleSelectMenuBuilder:Class" />